johnnymugs/self-talk/one/01_slide.md

 !SLIDE
 # Where from?
 .notes where did those features mentioned earlier come from?
+I wanted to know where these ideas came from.

 !SLIDE
 # Another influential language
 .notes besides Scheme
-.notes As Eich was working on LiveScript, soon to be called Javascript another programming language was making waves.
+.notes As Eich was working on LiveScript, soon to be called JavaScript another programming language was making waves.
 .notes It was meant to be the successor to Smalltalk, the next big OOP thing.

 !SLIDE